 Zeus’s temple was built in 480 BCE to celebrate the city-state’s victory over Carthage.
 It was the largest Greek temple ever built, as tall as a modern eleven-story building.

-Now only 5 percent of it remains.
+Now only five percent of it remains.
 In between its columns once stood giant stone figures resembling Atlas, standing twenty-five feet high.
 Thirty-eight of these giants were positioned around the temple, appearing to support it upon their shoulders.

 The body parts of one of the fallen giants have been reassembled and loom over a conference room in the museum.
 Another giant lies on the ground among the ruins of the temple.